 Hi, I’m Erica Zucco…

-an Emmy award-winning creative producer and communications strategist with more than a decade of experience crafting cross-platform content and messaging, start-to-finish.
+an Emmy award-winning communicator and creative strategist with 15 years of experience crafting cross-platform content and messaging, start-to-finish.
 From data-informed, values-driven communications planning to grabbing the camera and shooting, writing, and editing content — I’m passionate about the entire process.
 Here’s some of my recent work; you can read more about me here.

 Community storytelling | Video | Writing | Media Relations | Social Media | Photography